Pulkit-Khandelwal/human-anthropometry-chop-picsl/README.md

 You will then have the `/path/to/some/folder/subject.zip` file which has the `dicom` series.
 Now, you open that file in `mimics` and then do the measurements!

 ## Template building
-Here, we will build the template using a bunch of `T1w` images in `1nifti` files.
+Here, we will build the template using a bunch of `T1w` images in `nifti` files.
 First, remember to normalize each of the images, that are being used to build the template, using the commands in `skull_norm.sh`.

 - You also need to have `greedy` installed.
-See instrcutions and documentation [here]().
+See instructions and documentation [here](https://greedy.readthedocs.io/en/latest/).
 - You also need some bianaries in order to build the template.
 Get the binaries from this [box link](https://upenn.box.com/s/5zzhfo1jjcdtttzhjap8syx865kth5m4).
 - You need the files in the folder `template_building_files` in the GitHub repository:
   - `manifest.csv`: here you provide the complete path to each of the inout image, and also assign a name to each image.